COVID-19 information details

 - Exterior water meter general maintenance only

-- Emergency repairs to the water service from watermain to the property line to be completed as required
+- Emergency repairs to the water service from the watermain to the property line to be completed as required

 Community Centres and Facilities are closed